mattdavis90/k8schema/README.md

 ## Usage with CDK8s

 Sadly, right now this process is more involved.
-There is no way to configure the URL that CDK8s uses for the k8s schemas (issue #).
+There is no way to configure the URL that CDK8s uses for the k8s schemas ([issue here](https://github.com/cdk8s-team/cdk8s-cli/issues/1938)).
 You can modify the `cdk8s-cli` package in `node_modules/cdk8s-cli/lib/import/k8s.js`

 Change